oliver-zehentleitner/oliver-zehentleitner/README.md

 Looking for personalized trading solutions?
 I'm here to help!
 As a Python developer, I specialize in creating customized trading bots using MetaTrader, Interactive Brokers, TradingView, and the [UNICORN Binance Suite](https://github.com/LUCIT-Systems-and-Development/unicorn-binance-suite).
 Check out [lucit.tech](https://www.lucit.tech) to learn more and start trading smarter today.
 Also, don't miss my blog on data science, programming, and trading: [medium.lucit.tech](https://medium.lucit.tech)

 I'm [Oliver Zehentleitner](https://about.me/oliver-zehentleitner), an experienced software developer and IT specialist based in Vienna.
-With over 25 years of experience in fields such as databases, servers, networks, Linux, and IT security, I have developed a passion for blockchain technology and automated trading systems.

 As the founder of [LUCIT](https://github.com/LUCIT-Systems-and-Development), I provide expert support to both private and institutional traders in the area of [data science](https://www.lucit.tech/data-science.html), as well as in the development, operation, and maintenance of [custom automated trading systems](https://www.lucit.tech/trading-bots.html) and [trading tools](https://www.lucit.tech/trading-tools.html).

 In addition to my professional work, I'm also an avid supporter of the open source community, and I'm proud to have released the [UNICORN Binance Suite](https://www.lucit.tech/unicorn-binance-suite.html) as open source software.
 I believe that sharing knowledge and resources is key to building a stronger and more innovative industry for everyone involved.